The first generation of reactors include reactors developed in

 Russian (VVER 1000) and Canadian heavy water reactors has the Candu.

 The third generation is ready to be built, taking over from

-second generation reactors, whether EPR (European
+second generation reactors, whether it is the EPR (European

 Pressurized water Reactor) reactor or a boiling water SWR 1000 models

-proposed by Framatome ANP (subsidiary of Areva and Siemens), or the reactor
+offered by Framatome ANP (subsidiary of Areva and Siemens), or the reactor

 AP 1000 designed by Westinghouse.